robsonmobile/nodescrapers/readme.md

-# Scraping IMDB with Nodejs
+# Web Scraping with Nodejs

 *Web scraping is a technique in data extraction to pull information from websites.*